-This is covered in Section 5 of Information Technology Activity Management Plan.
+This is covered in Section 5 of the Information Technology Activity Plan.

-Performance Measures Type of Measure Technology Enablement and supported 4.
-IT Enablement achieves Benefits Realisation Level of Investment achieved in relation to proposed requirement in the IT Investment Roadmap Achievement of an => 60% score rating Achievement of an => 85% delivered within scope Benefit Realisation => for 85% of all projects Information and Records Management Services Manage Council Corporate Records in line with the Public Records Act requirements Compliance to the act achieves => 85% of Archives NZ Assessment / Audit Asset and Infrastructure Management Asset lifecycle compliance Renewal and licensing compliance All hardware is <= 1 year post warranty All software is <= N - 1 of vendor version
+Performance Measures Type of Measure Technology Enablement IT Investment Roadmap Internal Customer Satisfaction Surveys IT Projects are well managed and supported IT Enablement achieves Benefits Realisation Level of Investment achieved in relation to proposed requirement in the IT Investment Roadmap Achievement of an => 60% score rating Achievement of an => 85% delivered within scope Benefit Realisation => for 85% of all projects Information and Records Management Services Manage Council Corporate Records in line with the Public Records Act requirements Compliance to the act achieves => 85% of Archives NZ Assessment / Audit Asset and Infrastructure Management Asset lifecycle compliance Renewal and licensing compliance All hardware is <= 1 year post warranty All software is <= N - 1 of vendor version

 3. Capacity monitoring 3.
 Hardware and Software usage is monitored on a quality basis to determine appropriate usage and investment Information and Communication Technology Support 1.
-IT Operational Resilience (Availability) IT Operational Resilience (Return to Operation) 1.
+2. IT Operational Resilience (Availability) IT Operational Resilience (Return to Operation) 1.
 2. Key Services maintain an up time of 98% Priority 1 incidents are resolved =>95% of the time within scope Cyber Security Programme and Operation Services 1.
 2. 3.
 Provide a safe and secure network Cyber Security incident response Cyber Security staff training